What Does It Mean To Nationalize Foreign Property

 • Q: Is nationalization the same as expropriation?

 • A: The terms are often used interchangeably.
-However, expropriation can sometimes refer to a broader range of government actions that deprive an owner of their property rights, while nationalization specifically refers to the transfer of ownership to the state.
+On the flip side, expropriation can sometimes refer to a broader range of government actions that deprive an owner of their property rights, while nationalization specifically refers to the transfer of ownership to the state.

 • Q: What are some alternatives to nationalization?